Ludwig Schuncke: Schuncke's music

 Although their approaches sometimes differed, Schuncke and Schumann influenced each other to a significant degree.
 This can be seen in the following example, where an excerpt from Schuncke's Grande Sonate in G minor could easily be played alongside an excerpt from Schumann's Piano Concerto in A minor.

-Recorded legacy
+Recordings

 Jozef De Beenhouwer was the first to perform Schuncke's Grande Sonate in G minor, Op.
-3, which has also been recorded by Mario Patuzzi, Gregor Weichert and Sylviane Deferne.
-(His name is shown on Patuzzi's, Weichert's and Deferne's albums as "Christian L. Schunke", "Louis Schuncke" and "Ludwig Schunke" respectively.)
+3, which has also been recorded by Mario Patuzzi, Gregor Weichert, Sylviane Deferne and Megumi Sano.
+(His name is shown on Patuzzi's, Weichert's, Deferne's and Sano's albums as "Christian L. Schunke", "Louis Schuncke" and "Ludwig Schunke" respectively.)

 His song Gretchen am Spinnrad is also recorded.